TasneemSiddiqui/ApplyFiltersToSqlQueries/SqlQueriesWalkthrough.md

 The <code>NOT</code> operator is used here to exclude all employees from the Information Technology department, and is placed after <code>WHERE</code>.
 <h2>Summary</h2>
 In this project, I ran SQL queries to retrieve information from a database.
-I also applied <code>AND</code>, <code>OR</code>, and <code>NOT</code> operators to filter SQL queries to investigate potential security issues and help the system secure.
+I also applied <code>AND</code>, <code>OR</code>, and <code>NOT</code> operators to filter SQL queries to investigate potential security issues and help keep the system secure.